oroinc/documentation/user_guide/channel_guide.rst

 Define General Details
 ^^^^^^^^^^^^^^^^^^^^^^

-In the *General* tab define basic Channel information.
+In the *General* section define basic Channel information.

 The three fields are mandatory and **must** be defined: